3lf/design-patterns-for-humans/README.md

     organization.AddEmployee(designer)

     fmt.Printf("Net Salary of Employees in Organization is %v\n", organization.GetNetSalaries())
-    //Output: Net Salary of Employees in Organization is 10000 }
+    // Output: Net Salary of Employees in Organization is 10000 }

 ```